 The Conference on the Regulation of Infrastructures is the annual event that brings together all the Areas of the Florence School of Regulation.
-This 6th edition aims at taking stock of the major challenges infrastructure regulation is currently facing in the context of smart cities.
+This 6th edition aimed at taking stock of the major challenges infrastructure regulation is currently facing in the context of smart cities.

 Follow the Conference